ayman-ibrahim/ProcessLoadingView/README.md

 ##

-`ProcessLoadingView` is a `CABasicAnimation` based loading animation, where the user can nearly customize everything in it:
+`ProcessLoadingView` is a step indicator loading animation built using `CABasicAnimation` , where the user can nearly customize everything in it:
 inspired from: https://dribbble.com/shots/1118077-Proces-animation

 ## Features